 The Amzar Motel is located right on Jalan Pantai Cenang and has a wide variety of room options.
 In the newer building the simply furnished but clean and neat rooms have TV, air-con, hot showers and some include a mini-fridge.
 The seaside is just a short walk across the street.
 The more basic fan rooms and chalets all have TV and attached bath.
 While the Amzar certainly won't be featured in Decor...
 Read our full review of Amzar Motel.

 Finding a Pantai Cenang beachfront hotel at affordable prices becomes more challenging as Langkawi’s popularity grows, but one hotel that has managed to survive the times without a massive rate hike is Langkapura Inn.
 With rooms starting at 140 ringgit and having Pantai Cenang as its front yard, this is a flashpacker winner.
-Plenty of space at the quiet end of Pantai Cenang.
-Some of the...
+Some of the rooms in the original hotel are a bit on the smallish...
 Read our full review of Langkapuri Inn.

 The Malibest Resort is easy to recognise from the beach by its wooded treetop chalets, which place you above the long stretch of sandy beach.
 The other rooms are in low buildings along the beach and just inland.
 With 92 rooms there's a wide variety of accommodation here all with satellite TV, air-con and ensuite baths with hot showers.
 All the rooms are clean and comfortable, some with wooden...
 Read our full review of Malibest Resort.